kentamitsui/codingdrill/README.md

 git push origin main
 ```

-This will automatically trigger deployment on Vercel.
+- This will automatically trigger deployment on Vercel.

 2. **Manage Environment Variables**

-Managing Environment Variables Environment variables such as API keys, prompts, etc. are managed in the Vercel environment variables.
+- Managing Environment Variables Environment variables such as API keys, prompts, etc. are managed in the Vercel.
-Ensure that environment variables are properly set in the Vercel dashboard (Settings => Environment Variables).
+- Ensure that environment variables are properly set in the Vercel dashboard (Settings => Environment Variables).

 3. **Check Deployment Status**

 - Open the Vercel Dashboard and verify deployment status.
 - If there are issues, check GitHub Actions logs for debugging.

 4. **Access the Live Application**

-Once deployed, the project will be available at:
+- Once deployed, the project will be available at:

 ```
 https://your-app-name.vercel.app/
 ```

-(Replace your-app-name with your actual project name on Vercel.)
+_(Replace your-app-name with your actual project name on Vercel.)_

 ---

 ## 📌Getting Started

-To set up the project locally, follow these steps:
+- To set up the project locally, follow these steps:

 1. **Clone the Repository**